Radial distribution function

 In statistical mechanics, the radial distribution function, (or pair correlation function) $g(r)$ in a system of particles (atoms, molecules, colloids, etc.), describes how density varies as a function of distance from a reference particle.

 If a given particle is taken to be at the origin O, and if $\rho = N/V$ is the average number density of particles, then the local time-averaged density at a distance $r$ from O is $\rho g(r)$.
 This simplified definition holds for a homogeneous and isotropic system.
 A more general case will be considered below.

 In simplest terms it is a measure of the probability of finding a particle at a distance of $r$ away from a given reference particle, relative to that for an ideal gas.
 The general algorithm involves determining how many particles are within a distance of $r$ and $r+dr$ away from a particle.
-This general theme is depicted to the right, where the red particle is our reference particle, and blue particles are those whose centers are within the circular shell, dotted in orange.
+This general theme is depicted to the right, where the red particle is our reference particle, and the blue particles are those whose centers are within the circular shell, dotted in orange.